hychn/hychn.github.io/md/A.study_guide.md

 # Free notes

+## Stress and mental fatigue
+* There is no such thing as mental tireness
+* It is stress that causes this
+* Remove yourself from the forms of stress
+* Its bad, non-optimal for thinking

 ## New style of notetaking 2
 * Kind of feels redundant, I want to separate it out better
 * I dont think I should repeat, maybe keep the oringal notes for